LeStarch/gwc-projects/gwc-computer-architecture/binary.md

 One Four and no Twos and one One
 ```

+Can you write the following in expanded form?
+101101.

+Now can you conver to binary?
+What is 25 in binary notation?

 **Note:** since binary can only have one or zero for each digit this can also be read "on" or "off" for each digit.
 Since the core building block of a computer is
 a switch, "on" and "off" make a lot of sense.
 This is: